voximplant/ios-sdk-objc-demo/QualityIssues/README.md

 ### Make call
 ![call](Screenshots/call.png)

-Enter a Voximplant user name to the input field and press "Call" button to make a call.
+Enter a Voximplant user name to the input field and press "Call" button to make a call or "Conference" button to make a conference call.

 See the following classes for code details:
 - [QIVoxClientManager.m](Managers/QIVoxClientManager.m)